Robust Multi-Stream Massive MIMO Satellite Systems Based on Statistical CSI: Structure-Constrained Robust Precoding Design with TPC

 As detailed in the complexity analysis of Algorithm \ref{algm:optimal precoder design_TPC_iCSI}, its implementation relies on an iterative process, where the complexity per iteration scales cubically with the total number of antennas (i.e., $SM$).
-In this section, we explore the optimal precoder structure under the TPC to propose a low-complexity algorithm.
-The simulation results demonstrate that the proposed approach is also robust to variations in the Rician factor and the variance of the compensated phase error.
+To facilitate a low-complexity solution under the TPC, this section proposes a structure-constrained precoder design.
+Simulation results demonstrate that the proposed approach is also robust to variations in the Rician factor and the variance of the compensated phase error.